Ais kacang is a type of ice shaved dessert. It is commonly known as Ais Batu Campur (ABC).

 That is the history of ice shaved that I managed to trace.
 But to find how does the ais kacang managed to get to Malaysia remained unknown for me.

-Nevertheless, let us enjoy what has been delivered to us from our ancestors and appreciate it that the tradition remains in the culture to this date.
+Nevertheless, let us enjoy what has been delivered to us from our ancestors and appreciate that the tradition remains in the culture.

 What we have today